killercup/scribbles/_posts/2016-08-17-machine-readable-inline-markdown-code-cocumentation.md

 ///
 /// # Parameters
 ///
-/// - `label`: A string labeling the foo
+/// - `label`: A string labelling the foo
 /// - `magic`: A `Foo` that will be labeled
 ///
 /// # Returns